nftuoa/nftuoa/README.md

 ## Hi there 👋

+*'Dream as if you will live forever and live as if you'll die today'*

 <!--
 **nftuoa/nftuoa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.